jsnanigans/mcpm/README.md

-# mcpm (MCP Proxy CLI)
+# mcpm (MCP Manager)

-A simple CLI tool to proxy JSON-RPC messages between a client and an MCP server, filtering tools based on user configuration.
+A simple CLI tool to manage MCP servers with ease.

 ## Features